IntelligentServiceLab/BPMN-Plus-One/README.md

 ## Extension description:

-- The following expansions are based on bpmn.io elements.
+- The following extensions are based on bpmn.io.

-- The contents of the expansion are explicitly saved in the model file when saved, and have clear field labels for parsing.
+- The content of the extension is saved in the model file with XML format.